Where To See Fall Colors In Washington State

 Where to See Fall Colors in Washington State

 Whether you prefer mountains, forests, or just walking through a city park, Washington is packed with amazing fall viewing opportunities.
-As you plan your outing, with peak season coming in mid- to late-October, bring a camera to help you with the memories of the beauty you’ll witness this leafing season.
+As you plan your outing, with peak season coming in mid- to late-September, bring a camera to help you with the memories of the beauty you’ll witness this leafing season.